Skadusch/nvim/README.md

 "Neovim IDE with Lazy Plugin Manager."

-Sets filetype xaml to xaml.
+Sets filetype xaml to xml.

 **Undos for days.**